ai4os/DEEPaaS/doc/source/user/v2-api.rst

       "predictions": "<model response as string>"
    }

-However, it is reccomended that you specify a custom custom response schema.
+However, it is recommended that you specify a custom response schema.
 This way the API exposed will be richer and it will be easier for developers to build applications against your API, as they will be able to discover the response schemas from your endpoints.